SalesforceLabs/Experience-Cloud-Site-Starter-AURA/README.md

 1. Go to Experience Builder and configure the themes’: color, images, font, and theme settings.
    **Note**: CSS can change from release to release and has the potential to visually impact other components within the Experience Cloud site.

-   The site CSS listed is reviewed for each release, but is **supplied as-is**.

 2. Update the Site CSS Experience Builder / Theme / Edit CSS (from the pull-down menu).
    Copy the CSS from [CSS-Site-Starter-CSS.css](./CSS-Site-Starter.css) and paste it into the sites’ CSS.
+   The site CSS is reviewed for each release, but is **supplied as-is**.

 3. Add to the site’s Head Markup (Experience Builder / Settings / Advanced / Edit Head Markup).
    Copy the Head Markup from [Head-Markup.html](./Head-Markup.html) and paste it into the sites’ Head Markup.